pha5echange/eng-tools/README.md

 This is research software; USE IT AT YOUR OWN RISK.
 I will respond to emails if possible, BUT THIS SOFTWARE HAS NO FORMAL SUPPORT.

 LICENCE:

 http://creativecommons.org/licenses/by-nc-sa/3.0/

 LATEST ADDITIONS:

+- 'shm' calculates the Simple Hybridity Metric (SHM) for nodes and graphs.

 - 'eng_network_wd' calculates 'artist Total' for networks.